Mitigating Overthinking in Large Reasoning Models via Manifold Steering: Related Work

 \section{Related Work}

 \textbf{Mechanistic Interpretability.} Mechanistic interpretability~\cite{bereska2024mechanistic,conmy2023towards, nanda2023progress, panickssery2023steering, rai2024practical, subramani2022extracting, turner2023steering, zou2023representation} seeks to reverse-engineer the internal computations of LLMs to uncover the causal mechanisms underlying their behavior, offering fine-grained insights into learned representations and decision processes.
-A key technique within this framework involves identifying \textit{steering directions}~\cite{panickssery2023steering, subramani2022extracting, turner2023steering} -- linear vectors in the activation space that correspond to specific model behaviors.
+A key technique within this framework involves identifying \textit{steering directions}~\cite{panickssery2023steering, subramani2022extracting, turner2023steering}—linear vectors in the activation space that correspond to specific model behaviors.
 By manipulating these directions during inference, researchers can precisely control outputs, such as ablating refusal behaviors in safety-critical scenarios~\cite{arditi2024refusal, yu2025robust}.
 Similarly, Cao et al.~\cite{cao2024personalized} proposed Bi-directional Preference Optimization (BiPO), leveraging steering vectors derived from contrasting human preference pairs to customize attributes like truthfulness and hallucination.
 These approaches highlight the versatility of steering directions in manipulating models' behaviors.
+Additionally, some efforts have explored dimensionality reduction in activation spaces: \cite{cancedda2024spectral} use SVD-based spectral filtering to suppress noise in residual streams, while others derive steering directions from probabilistic classification of user history for multi-preference alignment~\cite{song2025effectively}.
 Our work extends this paradigm to address \textit{overthinking} in LLMs~\cite{chen2024not, fu2024efficiently, sui2025stop}, a phenomenon characterized by redundant or divergent reasoning trajectories.
 By analyzing the latent space, we identify a steering direction that encapsulates overthinking and further propose \textit{manifold steering}, a novel method that projects this direction onto a low-dimensional manifold to mitigate interference noise, thereby improving its performance.